newsflex/devs/typescript-style-guide.md

-# NPR IT Devs Typescript Style Guide() {
+# NPR IT Devs Typescript Style Guide

 <a name="table-of-contents"></a>

 # TypeScript Style Guide

-This is the TypeScript style guide that we aim to use for NPR codebases.
+This is the TypeScript style guide that we aim to use for NPR IT DevTeam codebases.

 ## Table of Contents